Serelinor/warframe-kitgun-grip-comparison/README.md

 Basically, I did this project as an Internal Assessment for my IB Math class, and I decided I might as well post it here.
+Check the wiki if you don't want to download the file.